Cornelia de Lange syndrome: History

-Cornelia de Lange's patients were two girls with unusual facies and mental retardation—one 17 months and the other 6 months—who were admitted within weeks of each other to Emma Children's Hospital.
+Cornelia de Lange's patients were two girls with unusual facies and intellectual disability—one 17 months and the other 6 months—who were admitted within weeks of each other to Emma Children's Hospital.
 The first child had pneumonia.
 Her first year of life had been characterized by a lot of feeding difficulties and she was very small for her age, with a proportionately smaller head circumference.
 The second child had the same medical problem, and their resemblance to each other was remarkable.
 De Lange termed the condition "un type nouveau de dégénération" (typus Amstelodamensis).
 This account attracted little attention but in 1941, after she had presented a further case to the Amsterdam Neurological Society, the disorder gained recognition.

 Initially, Winfried Brachmann had described a similar patient in 1916.
 His report was based on the clinical and autopsy features of an infant who died of pneumonia at the age of 19 days.
 Cornelia de Lange probably overlooked his report because he concentrated on characteristics of the upper limbs and wrote on the facial symptoms less specifically.

 De Lange conducted microscopic research on blood and urine and took X-rays too.
 She described an anomaly of the skull, to which she referred as brachycephaly.
 She described the somatic and behavioral phenotype to define a "mental development disease".
 At the time she based this diagnosis simply on behavioral observations without verification through psychological evaluation, which could have indicated the degree of intellectual disability.